stamler/ftraining/200questions.md

 9. **Can you explain if the given aircraft is airworthy and why?
 You must do this as PIC before every flight.**

+    You must have valid flight authority (certificate of airworthiness or special certificate of airworthiness or flight permit).
+Your aircraft must be maintained and unaccidented and not have withstood actions which violate the POH.
+Snags validated by a mechanic, and all airworthiness directives complied with.

 ### Certificate of Registration

 1. **Name the different types of registration certificates.**